-- All sites are located within the proximity radius of a workforce investment center or job training center. - Please utilize the Illinois workNet center and/or the Illinois Employment First website to determine if these employment resources are located near your development site.
+- All sites are located within the proximity radius of a workforce investment center or job training center.

+- Please utilize the Illinois workNet center and/or the Illinois Employment First website to determine if these employment resources are located near your development site.
 The following categories on the Illinois workNet Service Finder Tool can be used to locate relevant job training locations:

-0 Disability Services;
+- Disability Services;

-0 Education and Training;
+- Education and Training;

-0 Job & Career Readiness Services;
+- o Job & Career Readiness Services;

-0 Mentoring;
+- o Mentoring;

-0 Workshop and Seminars;
+- Workshop and Seminars;

-0 Recruitment Services;
+- o Recruitment Services;

-0 Resources; and,
+- Resources; and,

-0 Training Services
+- o Training Services

 Education

-continuing e ocated within the proximity radius of a public K-12 school, community college, or ducation facility offering a full set of classes.
-Tuition based schools and selective chools do not qualify.
-Pre-K or daycare facilities will be considered for family .
+• All sites are located within the proximity radius of a public K-12 school, community college, or continuing education facility offering a full set of classes.
+Tuition based schools and selective enrollment schools do not qualify.
+Pre-K or daycare facilities will be considered for family Projects only.

-Assets must be evide enced through submission of all of the following:
+Assets must be evidenced through submission of all of the following:

 1) Map(s) clearly delineating all Sites and distance to the neighborhood asset(s).

-2) The applicable proximity radius around the Site.

-327

-3) A table referencing each neighborhood asset identified on the map(s).
+- 2) The applicable proximity radius around the Site. - 3) A table referencing each neighborhood asset identified on the map(s).